MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols-sip.md

 The SIP proxy needs to calculate the next hop FQDN for new in-dialog client transactions (for example Bye or Re-Invite), and when replying to SIP Options.
 Either Contact or Record-Route are used.

 According to RFC 3261, Contact header is required in any request that can result in a new dialog.
 The Record-Route is only required if a proxy wants to stay on the path of future requests in a dialog.
-If a proxy SBC is in use with [Local Media Optimization for Direct Routing] (https://docs.microsoft.com/MicrosoftTeams/direct-routing-media-optimization), a record route will need to be configured as the proxy SBC needs to stay in the route.
+If a proxy SBC is in use with [Local Media Optimization for Direct Routing](https://docs.microsoft.com/MicrosoftTeams/direct-routing-media-optimization), a record route will need to be configured as the proxy SBC needs to stay in the route.

 Microsoft recommends using only Contact header if a proxy SBC is not used: